EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 ### Jenkins (***Mediocre***)

-We used [helm to install Jenkins in a single command](https://github.com/EngineerBetter/iac-example/tree/main/helmfile.d); installation itself was seamless and trivial.
+We used [Helm to install Jenkins in a single command](https://github.com/EngineerBetter/iac-example/tree/main/helmfile.d); installation itself was seamless and trivial.
 Configuration of Jenkins was less trivial and we found ourselves wanting to [customise Jenkins default configuration](https://github.com/EngineerBetter/iac-example/blob/main/config/default/jenkins.yaml).
-Jenkins [configuration ships with mostly good defaults](https://github.com/jenkins-infra/charts/blob/master/config/default/jenkins-infra.yaml) (if you know where to find them) but you'll almost always want to change something and staring at ~600 lines of configuration yaml is a pretty daunting task if you're meeting Jenkins configuration for the first time.
+Jenkins [configuration ships with mostly good defaults](https://github.com/jenkins-infra/charts/blob/master/config/default/jenkins-infra.yaml) (if you know where to find them) but you'll almost always want to change something and staring at ~600 lines of configuration YAML is a pretty daunting task if you're meeting Jenkins configuration for the first time.
 For example, we wanted to be explicit about which plugins we required (via Infrastructure as Code) such as Blue Ocean (a prettier pipeline UI), so we specified that in the configuration file.

 ```bash
 # Create a helmfile.d directory with the below helmfile config